heyburns/hevc-shrinker/README.md

    Errors encountered during processing are logged to error.log.
 Review this file for troubleshooting.

 ## Contributing
 Contributions, improvements, and bug fixes are welcome, but I make no promises and provide no support!
 I may or may not get around to it.
+I provide this script as a courtesy only.

 ## License
 This project is licensed under the GNU General Public License v2 (GPL-2.0).
 See GPL-2.0 License for details.